-B. Selection pattern
+D. Selection pattern

 The Selection pattern can be expressed using a composition of two different sequences between the same two actors.
-It represents two alternative outcomes of a service request that can be selected by service provider.
-Two possible ways of replying by service provider are mutually exclusive.
+It represents two alternative outcomes of a service request that can be selected by service performer.
+Two possible ways of replying by performer are mutually exclusive.
 Only one type of response is expected by a service requester.
 If the first alternative is rejected, then the performer is trying to invoke the second alternative.
 The selection pattern was previously published and it can be found in [11].
 It is similar to branches in UML [16].
-The selection pattern is represented graphically in Figure 6.
+The selection pattern is represented graphically in Figure 11.

-Figure 6.
+Figure 11.
 Selection pattern

-Response 1 and Response 2 are two exclusive actions of a performer.
-If Response 1 is initiated, then a pre-condition class object B is removed and a post-condition class C is created.
-If Response 1 has failed, then Response 2 is triggered, which reclassifies object B to D. The example of selection pattern is represented in Figure 7.
+Response 1 and Response 2 are two exclusive actions of a service performer.
+If Response 1 is initiated, then a precondition class object B is removed and a post-condition class C is created.
+If Response 1 has failed, then Response 2 is triggered, which reclassifies object B to D. The example of selection pattern is represented in Figure 12.

-Figure 7.
+Figure 12.
 Example of a selection pattern